 Kinsta used to be an enterprise-only hosting company but has become friendlier to smaller folks with their recent plan additions.
 In general, you’re going to pay more for resources here, but they built their brand on rock-solid enterprise hosting, so this is definitely a company that can scale with you.

 Both WP Engine and Flywheel offer free migrations.
-These migrations typically complete in a few hours.
+These migrations typically complete in anywhere from a few hours to a couple of days.
 Flywheel does have an option to pay extra to guarantee completion of your migration in a fixed time window.
-Honestly, the free migration frequently completes in this window, so I’ve never paid extra.

 Kinsta does not offer free migrations on their starter plan.